OffByNone/Omniscience/README.md

 	--From addon-debugger console run
 		loader.modules['resource://gre/modules/commonjs/sdk/simple-storage.js'].exports.storage

-Better work flow for working on the tab

-	Using cfx -or even JPM- isn't the best workflow as having to restart the browser to test a change takes awhile - the JPM is far slower than CFX and the JPM post isn't much if any faster than a cfx run.
-	In order to get around this when I have been working on the tab I have been loading it via a local file server as just a normal html file.
-	To do this requires a few changes to the files:
-		Make sure all the devices are found and run the extension and put a breakpoint inside of main.js where it is sending the updatedevice message to the panel/tab (as of this writing it is around line 77).
-		Run the following command in the addon-debugger window while paused at the breakpoint: JSON.stringify(deviceLocatorService.devices)
-		There will likely be a [...] somewhere in the output make sure to click that to expand so you can see the entire output Copy the output, and paste into your favorite editor Remove the first and last '"'
-		You should now have an array of your device objects, replace the testdevices array inside of data/UI/tab.js Open data/UI/index.html and un-comment the script files at the bottom - these might be out of date to update them look at the Constants file and find the contentscriptfiles for the tab, and make sure to add the data/ui/tab.js at the top of this block
-		Open DeviceController.js and HomeController.js and add "window.loadDevices()" as the final line before the final "});" Find a static file server and fire it up - I use the node serve-static Navigate to the tab page in your browser and you should be good to develop it like a normal website.

-	Make sure to remove the window.loadDevices() and re-comment out the script files when you want to load it from the extension again or when you are done.

 TroubleShooting Tips
 	If you are having problems with the fxoswebserver check for casing mismatch issues.
 I had an issue where the header was coming in as CONTENT-LENGTH but the code was looking for Content-Length.